Criticism of C++: Iterators

 The philosophy of the Standard Template Library (STL) embedded in the C++ Standard Library is to use generic algorithms in the form of templates using iterators.
 Early compilers optimized small objects such as iterators poorly, which Alexander Stepanov characterized as the "abstraction penalty", although modern compilers optimize away such small abstractions well.
 The interface using pairs of iterators to denote ranges of elements has also been criticized.
-The C++20 standard library's introduction of ranges should solve this problem.
+The C++20 standard library's introduction of the std::ranges library solves this problem.

 One big problem is that iterators often deal with heap allocated data in the C++ containers and become invalid if the data is independently moved by the containers.
 Functions that change the size of the container often invalidate all iterators pointing to it, creating dangerous cases of undefined behavior.
 Here is an example where the iterators in the for loop get invalidated because of the std::string container changing its size on the heap: